Germany–Kosovo relations

-Germany–Kosovo relations are foreign relations between the Federal Republic of Germany and the Republic of Kosovo.
-Kosovo declared its independence from Serbia on 17 February 2008 and Germany recognized it on 20 February 2008.
+The relations between Federal Republic of Germany and the Republic of Kosovo.
+When Kosovo declared independence in 2008, Germany was among the first countries to officially recognize it 20 February 2008 and establish diplomatic relations.
 Germany has an embassy in Pristina since 27 February 2008.
-Kosovo has an embassy in Berlin and consulates in Frankfurt, Stuttgart., and in Munich.
-The two countries have very good and friendly relations.
+Kosovo has an embassy in Berlin and consulates in Frankfurt, Stuttgart, Munich, Düsseldorf and Leipzig.